The Traditional Battlefield

 It is possible that William instructed the monks of Marmoutier to build his abbey on a hill because he wanted it to be prominent.
 Battle Hill is not as prominent as Caldbec Hill or Blackhorse Hill, but perhaps William preferred it because it was closer to the battlefield, or more reminiscent of the battlefield, or perhaps he just liked it.
 Or perhaps the monks of Marmoutier preferred it because it was treeless on the summit and therefore had better foundations and less need of site clearance.

-We think the overwhelming reason for the Abbey’s exact position was line of sight (Figure 57).
 Professor Searle says that William probably wanted to position his Abbey on the Hastings Ridge for defensive purposes.
 She notes that it played an important defensive role when Sussex was invaded by the French several centuries later.
-But, assuming its location was not tied to the battlefield, he could have chosen anywhere on the ridge.
+But assuming its location was not tied to the battlefield, he could have chosen anywhere on the ridge.
 Blackhorse Hill and Caldbec Hill were both 40m higher and had better defensive possibilities.

-Battle had compensations.
+We think the overwhelming reason for the Abbey’s exact position was line of sight (Figure 51).
 It was the only place on the Hastings Ridge that had a seaward treeless arc.
 This made it the only place on the Hastings Peninsula that had an uninterrupted view of Winchelse and pefenes ea, the two most likely incursion points for a future invasion (black dotted lines).
 It was also the only place on the Hastings Ridge with a view of the Sedlescombe crossing point and our proposed battlefield at Hurst Lane (white dotted line).
 The view was along a Brede tributary through a tiny gap between Petley Wood and Bodeherste (now Great) Wood.
 Perhaps this extraordinary coincidence alone was enough to persuade William it was the right place for his Abbey.

 In addition, it was in Harold’s former land which became William’s upon accession.
 As far as we can see, placing the Abbey at Battle would have been convenient, politically easy and strategically sensible.